Making a Complaint

 Support

-If you need help completing the form or require adjustments, JMSU can support you.
+If you need help completing this form or require any adjustments, JMSU is here to support you.
+You can contact us at studentsunion@ljmu.ac.uk, and a member of our team will be happy to help.

-We can also signpost you to university wellbeing services or advice services if needed.
+If appropriate, we can also signpost you to additional support, such as University wellbeing or advice services.